David Datro Fofana

-David Datro Fofana (born 22 December 2002) is an Ivorian professional footballer who plays as a forward for Premier League club Chelsea and the Ivory Coast national team.
+David Datro Fofana (born 22 December 2002) is an Ivorian professional footballer who plays as a forward for Süper Lig club Fatih Karagümrük, on loan from Premier League club Chelsea.

 Club career

 Early career

 Fofana began his career in the Ivory Coast with Abidjan City, before joining AFAD on loan in 2019.
 He was heavily scouted by French, Belgian and Norwegian clubs.
-On 2 February 2021, Fofana signed a professional contract with Molde on a free transfer, signing for 4 years.
+On 2 February 2021, Fofana signed a professional contract with Norwegian club Molde on a free transfer, signing for four years.
 He debuted with Molde in a 3–3 UEFA Europa League tie with Hoffenheim on 18 February 2021, scoring his side's third goal in the 74th minute.

 Chelsea

 On 28 December 2022, it was announced that Fofana would join English Premier League side Chelsea on 1 January 2023.
 On 8 January 2023, Fofana came off the bench to make his Chelsea debut in a 4–0 loss to Manchester City in the FA Cup.